ai-on-gke/website/site/content/docs/agentic/flowise/index.md

 ## Before you begin

-1. Ensure you have a GCP project with billing enabled and [enabled the GKE API](https://cloud.google.com/kubernetes-engine/docs/how-to/enable-gkee).
+1. Ensure you have a GCP project with billing enabled and [enable the GKE API](https://cloud.google.com/kubernetes-engine/docs/how-to/enable-gkee).
 2. Ensure you have the following tools installed on your workstation
    * [gcloud CLI](https://cloud.google.com/sdk/docs/install)
    * [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)